erayzesen/kirpi/readme.md

 **Supported Build Targets:** Web(Wasm),Linux,Windows,Macos,Android

-> 🚧 **Note:** This project is currently under development and has not yet reached a stable release.
-If you like the project, you can support it with a star, try it out and report any issues or bugs, and contribute to its further development.

 ## Why kirpi?
 * Very small Web builds.
 An empty project ships at around 400–500 KB, and 150–200 KB when zipped — almost comparable to JavaScript game frameworks.